Neural Methods for Amortized Inference: SOFTWARE AND EXAMPLE

-We implement three types of reverse-KL methods using \pkg{TensorFlow}, \texttt{rKL1}, \texttt{rKL2}, and \texttt{rKL3}, that differ in the likelihood term used.
-All three target an approximate Gaussian posterior distribution of $\tilde{\theta} \equiv \log (\theta / (0.6 - \theta))$; samples from the approximate (non-Gaussian) posterior distribution of $\theta$ are obtained by simply back-transforming samples drawn from the approximate Gaussan distribution of $\tilde{\theta}$.
-The first variant, \texttt{rKL1}, uses the true likelihood (Section~\ref{sec:NVI}); the second one, \texttt{rKL2}, uses a synthetic likelihood constructed using an ``expert'' summary statistic, in this case given by the mean of the squared differences between neighbouring pixels in $\Zvec$ (Section~\ref{sec:NVI-synth}); and the third one, \texttt{rKL3}, uses a synthetic likelihood constructed using a summary statistic found by maximising mutual information (Section~\ref{sec:explicit_summ}).
-Finally, we also consider the neural ratio estimation method, \texttt{NRE}, implemented in the package \pkg{sbi} (Section~\ref{sec:NRE}); we use the amortised ratio to quickly evaluate the posterior distribution on a fine gridding of the parameter space, from which we then draw samples.
-For all approaches we use similar architectures, largely based on a two-layer CNN; for more details see Table~\ref{tab:software} in the Supplementary Material.
-All the neural networks needed a similar amount of time to train (on the order of a few minutes) using the CPU of a standard laptop.
+We implement three types of reverse-KL methods using \pkg{TensorFlow}: \texttt{rKL1}, \texttt{rKL2}, and \texttt{rKL3}, which differ in the likelihood function they use.
+All three target an approximate Gaussian posterior distribution of $\tilde{\theta} \equiv \log (\theta / (0.6 - \theta))$; samples from the approximate (non-Gaussian) posterior distribution of $\theta$ are obtained by back-transforming samples drawn from the approximate Gaussian posterior distribution of $\tilde{\theta}$.
+The first variant, \texttt{rKL1}, uses the true likelihood function (Section~\ref{sec:NVI}); the second, \texttt{rKL2}, uses a synthetic one constructed with an ``expert'' summary statistic, in this case given by the mean of the squared differences between neighboring pixels in $\Zvec$ (Section~\ref{sec:NVI-synth}); and the third, \texttt{rKL3}, uses a synthetic one constructed using a summary statistic found by maximizing mutual information (Section~\ref{sec:explicit_summ}).
+We also consider the neural ratio estimation method, \texttt{NRE}, implemented in the package \pkg{sbi} (Section~\ref{sec:NRE}); we use the amortized ratio to quickly evaluate the posterior distribution on a fine gridding of the parameter space, from which we then draw samples.
+For all approaches we use similar architectures, largely based on a two-layer CNN.
+Each neural network took a few minutes to train using the CPU of a standard laptop.